splunk/observability-workshop/docs/smartagent/nginx.md

     service/nginx-loadgenerator created
     ```

-Validate the deployment has been successful and that the NGINX pods are running.
+Validate the deployment has been successful and that the Locust and NGINX pods are running.

 If you have the Splunk UI open you should see new Pods being started and containers being deployed.